-If you're studying to become a vet then by joining BVA you'll receive additional support to help you achieve your goal
+If you're studying to become a vet then we can offer you additional support to help you achieve your goal.

 Student members can join at a heavily subsidised rate and receive all of our benefits including:

 - the opportunity to have your say on the issues you care about within the veterinary profession

 - support throughout your career

 Going out on EMS each year can be stressful enough without having to worry about what will happen if you have an accident while on your placement.
 BVA provides free EMS insurance cover for every BVA student member.